Find Affordable College Courses

 Fort Worth, TX

-Texas Christian University landed the #6 spot in the 2023 rankings for the most popular master’s degree fine and studio arts programs.
-TCU is a fairly large private not-for-profit school located in the large city of Fort Worth.
+Texas Christian University ranked #6 on this year’s Most Popular Fine & Studio Arts Master’s Degree Schools in Texas list.
+TCU is a large private not-for-profit school located in the large city of Fort Worth.

 About 67% of the students majoring in Fine Arts at the school are women while 33% are male.

-The University of Texas at Tyler came in at #8 in this year’s edition of the Most Popular Fine & Studio Arts Master’s Degree Schools in Texas ranking.
-Located in the city of Tyler, UT Tyler is a public school with a medium-sized student population.
+With a ranking of #8, The University of Texas at Tyler did quite well on this year’s most popular schools for fine and studio arts students working on their master’s degree.
+Located in the midsize city of Tyler, UT Tyler is a public college with a medium-sized student population.

 Women make up 75% of the Fine Arts majors at the school.